 - To stay on top of what is happening in the aquarium, the water should be tested frequently.

-- Depending on how much bio-load is kept in an individual system, a regular weekly, bi-monthly to monthly 25 to 50 water change is essential for maintaining good water quality control, which relates back to the importance of testing the water.
+- Depending on how much bio-load is in an individual system, a regular weekly, bi-monthly to monthly 25 to 50 percent water change is essential for maintaining good water quality, which relates back to the importance of testing the water.